“WHIMPY” WINTER WEATHER THROUGH THE MIDWEEK

 WEDNESDAY: S/NE 1-10 MPH

-TODAY: Icy spots possible this morning.
-Clouds and fog.
-Drizzle or flakes.
+AFTERNOON: Clouds and areas of fog.
+Drizzle, mist or flakes possible.
 HIGH: 39

 TONIGHT: Clouds and fog.
 Drizzle or flakes.
 Icy spots late.
 LOW: 33